Englacial/MDC/README.md

 # Model Data Comparision - Design and Reference

-This repository is collates ideas, designs, references, and discussion for creating a general purpose model-to-data, model-to-model, and data-to-data tool, initially aimed at serving the cyrosphere and ice sheet modelling research community.
+This repository collates ideas, designs, references, and discussion for creating a general purpose model-to-data, model-to-model, and data-to-data tool, initially aimed at serving the cyrosphere and ice sheet modelling research community.